scascketta/pascala/README.md

   Begin
     // Writeln prints to stdout with a newline after your argument Writeln("Enter your name:")
-    // Readln reads from stdin and assigns the what it reads to the symbol passed as an arg
+    // Readln reads from stdin and assigns what it reads to the symbol passed as an arg
     // It supports parsing ints (e.g. 42), doubles (e.g. 3.14), and strings
     // It first tries to parse as an int, then a double, and then a string Readln('name);